cjlee112/pygr/doc/rest/reference/sqlgraph.rst

    This caching hint is only used by the :class:`Clustered` SQLTable variants described in detail below.

+   *autoGC* if True, makes it use a :class:`classutil.RecentValueDictionary` to implement a weakref-based cache, in which items are automatically flushed from the cache when no longer referenced by the user.

+   *orderBy* if not None, must be an SQL ORDER BY clause to be used for determining the iteration order of keys from the database.

    *maxCache*, if not None, specifies the maximum number of database objects to keep in the cache.
 For large databases, this is an important parameter for ensuring that :class:`SQLTable` will not consume too much